fumoboy007/swift-evolution/visions/marketing-swift-to-a-wider-audience.md

 #### Possible Changes

 - Disallow Apple from announcing platform features that rely on unreviewed language changes.
   - For example, SwiftUI was announced [before](https://forums.swift.org/t/important-evolution-discussion-of-the-new-dsl-feature-behind-swiftui/25168) the result builders feature that it relied on was even proposed.
-This heavily biased the review process: even if some changes could be made based on community feedback, the proposal effectively could not be rejected.
+This heavily biased the review process: even if some changes could be made based on community feedback, the proposal as a whole effectively could not be rejected.
+- Document the Core Team’s internal discussions.
+  - All other [community groups](https://www.swift.org/community/#community-structure) discuss topics amongst themselves in the open on the [Swift Forums](https://forums.swift.org).

 ### Evangelism